Ivanjp7000/valet-s/replit.md

 # Overview

 This is a St. Regis Osaka Valet Management System - a full-stack web application built for managing hotel valet parking services.
-The system provides a customer-facing interface for ticket submission and status tracking, along with staff and admin dashboards for operations management.
-It features real-time updates through WebSocket connections, OCR-based ticket scanning, and role-based access control.
+The system provides a customer-facing interface for ticket submission and status tracking with timed progression stages, along with staff and admin dashboards for operations management.
+It features real-time countdown timers (5 min → 5 min → 3 min), WebSocket connections, OCR-based ticket scanning, and role-based access control.

 # User Preferences